RainingSea/cese/project/website/CharitableGivingPlatform/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Python for backend logic and HTML for frontend presentation.
-User sessions will be managed through simple session variables stored in memory.
-Each page will be generated dynamically based on user interactions, with forms for login, registration, and donations handled through POST requests.",
+"Implementation approach": "The web application will be structured using Python for the backend logic and HTML for the frontend presentation.
+The main flow starts from the Login Page, where users enter their credentials.
+Upon successful login, users are redirected to the Dashboard Page, where they can view available charities and their contribution history.
+Users can navigate to the Charity Details Page for more information and make donations.
+The application will handle user sessions and data storage using local text files for simplicity and efficiency.",

-"UI design": "The application will consist of the following pages: 1. **Login Page**: A form with fields for username and password, and a 'Login' button.
-2. **Registration Page**: A form for new users to enter their desired username and password, along with a 'Register' button.
-3. **Dashboard Page**: A list of available charities with 'Details' buttons for each charity, a section for viewing contribution history, and a 'Logout' button.
-4. **Charity Details Page**: Displays detailed information about a selected charity, including a donation input field and a 'Donate' button.",
+"UI design": "The Login Page will include input fields for username and password, a 'Login' button, and a 'Register here' link.
+The Registration Page will have fields for username, password, and a 'Register' button.
+The Dashboard Page will display a list of charities with 'Details' buttons for each charity, a 'Logout' button, and a section for contribution history.
+The Charity Details Page will show detailed information about the charity, an input field for donation amount, and a 'Donate' button.
+A 'Back' button will allow users to return to the Dashboard.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used: 1. `users.txt` for storing user account information (username and password).
-2. `charities.txt` for storing charity details (name, mission, ongoing projects).
-3. `contributions.txt` for storing user contribution history (username, charity name, amount donated).",
+"Data Storage": "All data will be stored in local text files.
+User data will be stored in 'users.txt', charity data in 'charities.txt', and contribution history in 'contributions.txt'.
+Each file will have a structured format to facilitate easy retrieval and management through simple file manipulations in Python.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/charity_details.html", "users.txt", "charities.txt", "contributions.txt"],